richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 **To delete the cover images for a user:**
 > [!NOTE]
-> In cases where the admin or the user are not premium licensed, and/or the user no longer has their own storyline, previously uploaded photos will need to be deleted via API.
+> In cases where the admin or the user aren't premium licensed, or the user no longer has their own storyline, previously uploaded photos need to be deleted via API.

  1. Via API: Engage Admins or verified admins can delete cover images for any user in their tenant via an API call.
 The URL has this syntax: www&#46;yammer&#46;com/api/public/v1/user-profiles/*user_id*/cover-image.